-- Given the importance of the breakfast meal and because one in eight people around the world face food insecurity each day, in 2014 Kellogg Company continued to support the pledge it made in 2013 to provide one-half billion servings of breakfast to children and families who need it most, through its Breakfasts for Better Days® global philanthropic initiative.
-In total, Kellogg Company will donate one billion servings of cereal and snacks in its support of global hunger relief by the end of 2016. - Building on the company's already successful partnership with Breakfast Club of Canada, Kellogg Canada worked to continue expanding breakfast programs across the country and advocated for the important role breakfast plays in the diet.
-In addition, the company continued its long-standing support of food banks through product and financial donations. - Kellogg Canada continued its support of the Nutrition Facts Education Campaign, an innovative collaboration between Health Canada & Food and Consumer Products Canada, to better enable Canadians to understand and use the Nutrition Facts Table on packaged foods and make informed choices using % Daily Value information. - Partnering with Evergreen, a not-for-profit organization committed to green cities and a healthy planet, the company's Kashi brand launched the Plant it Forward initiative and donated \$60,000 to Evergreen's Seeding Healthy Communities program to help build and support 18 urban food gardens across Canada.
-This initiative gave community residents the opportunity to take part in the planning process and build a garden that provided food to help nourish their families and friends. - Kellogg Canada provided support to annual conferences of numerous associations, including: the Canadian Nutrition Society, Dietitians of Canada and the Ontario Pharmacists Association.
+- Given the importance of the breakfast meal, and because one in eight people around the world face food insecurity each day, in 2015, Kellogg Canada continued to support the pledge it made in 2013 to provide breakfast to children and families who need it most, through its Breakfasts for Better Days® global philanthropic initiative.
+In total, Kellogg Canada will donate 1 billion servings of cereal and snacks in support of global hunger relief by the end of 2016. - Building on the company's already successful partnership with Breakfast Club of Canada, Kellogg

+- Canada worked to continue expanding breakfast programs across the country and advocating for the important role breakfast plays in the diet.
+In addition, the company continued its long-standing support of food banks through product and financial donations. - The company also utilized its Kellogg's brand to support its charitable efforts behind the Breakfast for Better Days® initiative, with an integrated campaign encouraging consumers to "buy a box and help give a child a breakfast".
+In this promotion, Kellogg Canada donated a portion of the purchase proceeds, up to a maximum of \$100,000, to its breakfast partners across Canada. - Kellogg Canada continued its support of the Nutrition Facts Education Campaign (NFEC), an innovative collaboration between Health Canada, Food & Consumer Products Canada, and the Retail Council of Canada.
+The objective of the NFEC is to increase awareness, use and understanding of serving size and % Daily Value information on the Nutrition Facts table. - Partnering with Evergreen, a not-for-profit organization committed to green cities and a healthy planet, the company's Kashi® brand continued its support of the Plant it Forward® initiative and donated \$50,000 to Evergreen's Seeding Healthy Communities program to help build and support urban food gardens across Canada.
+This initiative gave community residents the opportunity to take part in the planning process and build a garden that provided food to nourish their families and friends. - Kellogg Canada continued its support of nutrition research through sponsorship of the Canadian Foundation for Dietetic Research (CFDR). - Kellogg Canada provided support to annual conferences of various associations, including: the Canadian Nutrition Society, Dietitians of Canada and the 33rd International Symposium on Diabetes and Nutrition.